Visit Iguazu Falls

 The Argentine Side

-The Argentine side puts you in among the falls, not just in front of them.
+The Argentine side puts you in among the falls.
 The Upper and Lower Circuit trails wind through subtropical forest and over catwalks that bring you level with, and sometimes above, the water.
 The Devil’s Throat walkway extends over the river to within metres of the main drop.
-You will get soaked.
+You will get wet; this is not a design flaw.

-Entry to the Argentine Iguazú National Park is around 4,000-5,000 Argentine pesos (prices change frequently due to inflation — check current rates).
-The park runs boat tours that drive directly under the falls; budget an extra hour and the additional fee if the queue isn’t too long.
+Entry to the Argentine Iguazú National Park costs around 4,000-5,000 Argentine pesos for foreigners (prices fluctuate with the exchange rate; check current figures before visiting).
+The park runs boat tours that drive directly under the falls, budget an extra hour and the additional fee if the queue is manageable.

 The Brazilian Side